-Chapter 2 outlines the test matrices and conditions recommended for testing and evaluating various roadside safety features.
+Chapter 2 outlines the test matrices and conditions recommended for testing and evaluating vari- ous roadside safety features.
 It also presents recommended tolerances on impact conditions and procedures to identify the critical impact point for certain features.
-Chapter 3 describes the requirements for construction of the test installations, including soil type and conditions.
-Chapter 4 describes the test vehicles, specifications, and recommended instrumentation.
-It also identifies parameters that should be measured before, during, and after the test.
+Chapter 3 describes the require- ments for construction of the test installations, including soil type and conditions.
+Chapter 4 describes the test vehicles, specifi cations, and recommended instrumentation.
+It also identifi es parameters that should be measured before, during, and after the test.
 Chapter 5 presents the evaluation criteria used for assessing test results.
-Chapter 6 recommends the manner in which a given test and its results are to be documented.
+Chapter 6 recommends the manner in which a given test and its results are

+8 | Manual for Assessing Safety Hardware

+to be documented.
 Chapter 7 contains guidelines on how in-service performance evaluation of a feature should be conducted.
 Appendix A is a commentary on Chapters 1 through 7 and presents further elaboration

 and discussion.
 Appendix B presents procedures for validating and conducting in-situ soil testing procedures.
-Appendix C contains electronic and photographic instrumentation specifications, reproduced with permission from the Society of Automotive Engineers.
+Appendix C contains electronic and photographic instrumentation specifi cations, repro- duced with permission from the Society of Automotive Engineers.
 Appendix D presents a number of analytical and experimental tools.
-Appendix E presents techniques for measuring occupant compartment and vehicle deformation.
+Appendix E presents techniques for measuring occupant compart- ment and vehicle deformation.
 Appendix F presents procedures for calculating Theoretical Head Impact Velocity (THIV), Post-Impact Head Deceleration (PHD), and Acceleration Severity Index (ASI) as measures of occupant risk.
-Appendix G contains a proposed methodology for analyzing staged attenuation systems for mid-sized vehicle impacts.
-Appendix H outlines a procedure for re-evaluating and selecting new test vehicles in response to changes in the vehicle fleet.
-A glossary of terms and a bibliography complete the document.
+Appendix G contains a proposed methodology for analyzing staged attenu- ation systems for mid-sized vehicle impacts.
+Appendix H outlines a procedure for re-evaluating and selecting new test vehicles in response to changes in the vehicle fl eet.
+A glossary of terms and a bibliog- raphy complete the document.